 The digital LED display will not scroll, flash, flicker or feature movie or TV-style pictures.
 An operation management system will be in place to ensure that only static images are displayed.
-In the event that a malfunction occurs the digital screen will default to a blank black screen.
+In the event that a malfunction occurs the digital screen is programmed to default to a blank black screen.